hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/02_installation.md

 ## Manual Installation

-This sections covers the manual installation process on the command line on Linux hosts.
+This section covers the manual installation process on the command line on Linux hosts.
 Note the prerequisites are required as outlined in previous chapters.
 If the hostname setup, usernames and service configuration are correct for all hosts that you intend to include in you cluster, then you can continue with the installation the master service.